Decoherence challenges in Nanoscience: A Quantum Phase Space perspective: Discussion and Conclusion

 The extended interaction Hamiltonian (43), which gives rise to the spectral-density matrix (44) and the generalized HPZ master equation (47), accounts for all possible bilinear couplings between the system and the bath.
 From this generalized master equation, we derive explicit closed-form evolution equations for the centroid $(\left\langle p(t) \right\rangle,\left\langle x(t) \right\rangle)$ of the classical-like trajectories and the ground variance-covariance matrix $\mathcal{G}(t)$ directly linking the environmental parameters to the QPS geometry.
 This approach provides a suitable framework for modeling decoherence in nanoscale systems where both position and momentum interactions with the environment play a significant role, including nanoelectromechanical resonators \cite{Seoanez2007,Ablimit2021,Cleland2024,Bozkurt2025,Shevyrin2024,Vaidya2017}, optomechanical systems \cite{Schafer2024,Noguchi2020,Zhou2022}, superconducting quantum circuits \cite{Heinrich2021,Bhattacharjee2024,Burkard2004,Marchegiani2025}, semiconductor quantum dots \cite{Hayashi2003,Ablimit2021,Ranni2024,Ye2024} and hybrid quantum devices \cite{Lacroix2024,Brandner2025,Lastra2011,Wu2025,Youssefi2023,Chia2024}.

-A key strength of the QPS framework is its ability to seamlessly encompass both Markovian and non-Markovian dynamics within a single, consistent mathematical language .
-It transcends the traditional modeling dichotomy by showing that both regimes are manifestations of how environmental properties, encoded in spectral densities and correlation functions, imprint themselves onto the phase space geometry.
-The QPS framework offers a clear metric, the time-dependence of $\mathcal G(t)$ to quantify non-Markovian memory.
-This can guide the active harnessing of environmental backaction for quantum advantage, such as using structured environments for enhanced quantum sensing or leveraging memory effects in reservoir engineering for information processing \cite{Breuer2007,deVega2017,Breuer2016,Rivas2011,Fleming2011}.
+A key strength of the QPS framework is its ability to seamlessly encompass both Markovian and non‑Markovian dynamics within a single, consistent mathematical language.
+It transcends the traditional modelling dichotomy by showing that both regimes are manifestations of how environmental properties, encoded in spectral densities and correlation functions, imprint themselves onto the quantum phase space geometry.
+The QPS framework offers a clear and simple metric (the time‑dependence of $\mathcal{G}(t)$) to quantify non‑Markovian memory.
+This can guide the active harnessing of environmental back action for quantum advantage, such as using structured environments for enhanced quantum sensing or leveraging memory effects in reservoir engineering for information processing \cite{Breuer2007,deVega2017,Breuer2016,Rivas2011,Fleming2011}.